boldlink/terraform-aws-client-vpn/README.md

 }
 ```

+<h2>Points to note about AWS client VPN</h2>

+- Client VPN CIDR and VPC CIDR MUST NOT overlap

+- VPN endpoint and associated VPC must be in the same AWS account & region

+- Associated subnets must be in the same VPC

+- You cannot associate multiple subnets from the same AZ

-<h2> How to run and connect to the module examples VPN endpoints:</h2>
+<h2>How to deploy and connect to the module example's VPN endpoints:</h2>

 1. Deploy the client-vpn examples using `make tests` command.